 I specialize in high resolution, high dynamic range fine art infrared photography, in both black & white and color.
-A big thank you to Rick Ferncase, who introduced me to B&W infrared photography in 2000.
-From 2002-2007, I sold my artwork predominantly to those living in and visiting California, but I had to put my cameras away when Kodak and Konica stopped making infrared film.
+A big thank you to Rick Ferncase, who inspired me with his B&W infrared photography in 2000.
+From 2002-2007, I sold my artwork predominantly to those living in and visiting California, but I had to put my film cameras away when Kodak and Konica stopped making infrared film.
 Very sad.
 Teaching gigs and various degrees kept me away from my love of photography until 2015, when I got my first digital SLR.

 It has been absolutely thrilling to return to my love of fine art photography.
 My main focus is on single-exposure color infrared photographs.
 To shoot infrared, I had LifePixel remove the internal infrared filter, making my Canon 6D full-spectrum.
 I shoot with various L-series lenses and a range of filters to achieve various effects.
-I do not do a lot of manipulation to my images.
+I do very little manipulation of my images; my editing process is generally a few minutes per image.
 It is the special camera system and filters I use that creates the unique palette of hues in my photographs.
 In this way, my work is more an example of the evolution of traditional photography than it is “digital art.”

 I think of my work as “dreamscapes,” or as still photography’s version of “magical realism.”
 Photographing already beautiful locations in color infrared gives them a surreal quality that takes the artwork to a new expressive level.
 One reason I am so excited to share my work is that it is an extremely rare type of photography.
-I get a lot of investors who tell me they’ve never seen anything like it.
-Color infrared photography is due to catch on in a more mainstream way – since it captures both natural beauty and emotional awe – and it’ll be amazing to see its popularity grow as investors look for novel art – art of the future.
+I am always happy to hear investors tell me they’ve never seen anything like it.
+Color infrared photography is due to catch on in a more mainstream way – since it captures both natural beauty and emotional awe – and it's amazing to see its popularity grow as investors discover this unique emerging artform.

 While I sell my work as limited editions, I can also create a hand-colored original for any piece upon request.
 Each original is one of a kind, since I add the watercolors by hand.